Why Your Sweet Tooth is Bad for Your Heart

-If you crave the sweet stuff after a savory meal, you probably know that enjoying too much sugar can quickly add inches to your waist.
+If you crave sweets after a savory meal, you know that enjoying too much sugar can add inches to your waist.
 Weight gain is clearly tied to added sugars.
 While you may not want to see extra pounds on the scale, the hidden damage to your heart is life-threatening.

 Consuming added sugars raises the risk of developing heart disease, heart attacks, diabetes, high blood pressure, and stroke.
 Unmanaged cardiovascular issues can make it difficult to enjoy physical activity safely and lead to breathing challenges, heart failure, and premature death.